myd7349/SharpLSL/Source/SharpLSL.Natives/README.md

 [SharpLSL.Native.win-x86-nuget]: https://www.nuget.org/packages/SharpLSL.Native.win-x86

 During the packaging process, liblsl binary archives are automatically downloaded from the [liblsl-ci-build](https://github.com/myd7349/liblsl-ci-build) release page and then packed into the corresponding NuGet packages named `SharpLSL.Native.[rid]`.

+[^1]: This package is compatible with both Intel-based and Apple Silicon (M1, M2, etc.) Mac computers, effectively serving as a combined package of both osx-arm64 and osx-x64.

 # License